rstcheck/rstcheck/docs/source/usage/config.rst

 If the passed path does not exist the runner exits with an error, which is logged.

-If the path is a literal ``NONE``, no file is loaded or directory serached, this includes the automatic config file detection mechanic.
+If the path is a literal ``NONE``, no file is loaded or directory searched, this includes the automatic config file detection mechanic.

 When the path points to a file, this concrete file is read and searched for a matching